 If you love the great outdoors — or even if you prefer the indoor wonders of the local mall — Catalina Foothills, Arizona, might be the perfect place to retire.

-In fact, the small city of around 53,000 people recently earned the top ranking in Money’s 2019 Best Places to Retire list.
+In fact, the destination recently earned the top ranking in Money’s Best Places to Retire list.

-Catalina Foothills is located just north of Tucson, near the Santa Catalina Mountains.
-It boasts nearly 300 days of sunshine annually, and more than half of its population is 50 or older.
+Catalina Foothills is located just outside of Tucson, near the Santa Catalina Mountains.
+It boasts nearly 300 days of sunshine annually, and more than half of its 53,000 residents are age 50 or older.

 According to Money:

 “Thanks to the diversity of the area’s landscape, with mountains, deserts and canyons, Catalina Foothills provides a great variety of outdoor experiences.
 The Sabino Canyon Recreation Area draws over a million visitors a year to experience the area’s natural beauty.
 But if that’s not your thing, you can stick closer to home and visit the Tucson Botanical Gardens.”

 If shopping is more your thing, Catalina Foothills is home to both high-end retail (La Encantada) and discounted retail (Tucson Premium Outlets).

 Money picked eight U.S. cities as the top retirement locations by considering data on their economic health, cost of living, health care, safety, diversity, quality of life, amenities and percentage of population above age 50.

 - Bonita Springs, Florida